GabiThume/tecendobits/octopress/source/_posts/2013-08-22-test-gardening-report-week-7-8.markdown

 ### Automatic elastic search tests

 Thanks to @adrian I made the integration test `test_elasticsearch_storage_app.py` be automatic and I closed the <a href = https://bugzilla.mozilla.org/show_bug.cgi?id=892672>Bug 892672</a>.
 The Pull Request related was the <a href=https://github.com/mozilla/socorro/pull/1383>1383</a>.
-Basically, what I did was to call the test code inside a shell script run by Jenkins.
-To elastic search test works, I configured the host to be `jenkins-es20` and set up the environment before to call the test itself.
+Basically, what I did was to call the test code inside a shell script that Jenkins runs.
+To make elastic search test works, I configured the host to be `jenkins-es20` and setted up the environment before to call the test itself.

 <!-- more -->